Dixie's Opinion about Fonts

 So, what is a serif?
 It is a small line added as embellishment to the basic form of a character.
 Serif typefaces/fonts, of which Times Roman is the most common, are very effective when utilized in sequences of words longer than one line.
 Those little extensions of letters that hook one character into the next one help the eye in making words.
 Serif typefaces also resemble the cursive characters all of us learned in primary school.

 Anyone could have guessed by now that sans-serif typefaces/fonts do not have those lines at the end of the characters.
 While serif fonts have an old-fashioned, classical, conservative and formal look, sans-serif fonts look more modern and informal.
-They are best used in titles of any kinds and not in the body text, at least not in the body of the business letter.
+It was considered that they are best used in titles of any kinds and not in the body text, at least not in the body of the business letter.

-At least this is what the rules say.
-But you already know what Dixie thinks about breaking rules: if you have a certain purpose in mind, do not be afraid to break a rule to attain your purpose.
-Just try not to overdo!
+Now everybody is thoroughly confused.
+But you already know that Dixie has always encouraged breaking rules: if you have a certain purpose in mind, do not be afraid to break a rule to attain your purpose.
+Just try not to overdo when you are writing a business letter!
+You can overdo anything else you wish of course.

 Related Topics